-Take a paternity quest, set it to the music of ABBA with the Greek island of Kalokairi serving as the illustrious backdrop and that, in a nutshell, is the concept behind Mamma Mia!.
-Add Meryl Streep and a dozen of some of the biggest names in Hollywood and you have Mamma Mia! the 2008 musical movie.
-It’s beautiful, campy, and honestly my dream vacation.
-With Mamma Mia!: Here We Go Again coming out this summer, you have to revisit the original.
-Watch it on Netflix here.
+Take a paternity quest, set it to the music of ABBA with the Greek island of Kalokairi serving as the illustrious backdrop—and that, in a nutshell, is the concept behind Mamma Mia!.
+But when you add Meryl Streep and a dozen of some of the biggest names in Hollywood, it becomes one of the biggest musical movies ever created.
+This film is beautiful, campy, and honestly, my dream vacation.
+With Mamma Mia!: Here We Go Again out too, you have to rewatch the original.
+Watch it on Hulu.

-Experience the bohemian Parisian neighborhood of Montmartre through the eyes of Amelie, a waitress on a mission to bring happiness to those around her.
-Unless you’re cruising around the Eiffel Tower on a back of a Vespa a la Mary-Kate and Ashley, Amelie is probably the best tour of Paris through the eyes of a local…and you may learn a word of French or two.
-Yes, it’s in French—with a Spanish option too—but it’s just as good with subtitles.
-Watch it on Netflix here.
+Experience the bohemian Parisian neighborhood of Montmartre through the eyes of Amélie, a waitress on a mission to bring happiness to those around her.
+Unless you’re cruising around the Eiffel Tower on the back of a Vespa a la Mary-Kate and Ashley, Amélie is probably the best tour of Paris through the eyes of a local…and you may learn a French word or two.
+Yes, it’s in French—with a Spanish option, too—but it’s just as good with subtitles.
+Watch it on Hulu.

-It seems unlikely that every business trip to Barcelona involves an impulsive stop in Ibiza in pursuit of a hot Scottish DJ played by the late Robb Stark (aka Richard Madden).
-Sure we don’t get to see a lot of either destination other than a few set up shots, but I mean, what better way to explore the nightlife of the Spanish city and legendary party island?
+It seems unlikely that every business trip to Barcelona involves an impulsive stop to Ibiza in pursuit of a hot Scottish DJ played by the late Robb Stark (aka Richard Madden).
+Sure, we don’t get to see a lot of either destinations other than a few set-up shots, but I mean, what’s a better way to explore the nightlife of the Spanish city and legendary party island?
 Watch it on Netflix here.

 The Lizzie McGuire Movie

-Sure, Rick Steves is a travel expert, but did he go to Rome on a post-eighth grade graduation class trip, fall in love with a (fraudulent) Italian superstar, and essentially become a global sensation in his own right?
+Sure, Rick Steves is a travel expert, but did he go to Rome on a post-eighth grade graduation class trip, fall in love with a (fraudulent) Italian superstar, and essentially, become a global sensation in his own right?
 Lizzie McGuire certainly did.
 You’ve seen it.
 You love it.
 You know you want to go visit Italy with Lizzie and co. this summer.
-Watch it on HBO here.
+Watch it on Disney+.

 Letters to Juliet

 Raise your hand if you love indies involving a beleaguered individual going on an adventure to figure their shit out.
 This film is exactly that, following an American man through Copenhagen on his quest to deliver a letter to the grandfather he never knew.
-Along the way, he befriends a local teen who serves as his guide and ultimately helps him uncover the truth about his family.
-Watch it on Netflix here.
+Along the way, he befriends a local teen who serves as his guide and ultimately, helps him uncover the truth about his family.
+Watch it on Amazon Prime.